-“Ugh, never mind the board,” Twilight said as she picked up the smallest piece from the table and held it up for her friends to see.
+“Ugh, never mind the board.”
+Twilight picked up the smallest piece from the table and held it up for her friends to see.
 “Now this is a pawn.
 He’s your frontline soldier.”

-“Yeah, pawn sounds kinda wimpy,” Rainbow said as she eyed the chessman closely.
+“Yeah, pawn sounds kinda wimpy.”
+Rainbow eyed the chessman closely.
 It didn’t seem nearly as intriguing as the taller pieces that Twilight had left on the board.

 “Pawns are lazy!”
-Rainbow cut in, crossing her legs tightly across her chest and squinting at the row of pawns.
+Rainbow crossed her legs tightly across her chest and squinted at the row of pawns.

 “Not my pawns!”
-Rainbow shot back.
+Rainbow pulled herself up to her full height, eyes blazing.
 “They’re gonna be a well-oiled combat battalion!
 We’re gonna—”

 “Yours does,” Twilight answered.

-“Naturally!
-Superior leadership,” said Rainbow, smirking at Applejack.
-Twilight noted the involuntary twitching of Applejack’s strong back legs, as though she couldn’t wait to kick something very solid.
+Twilight noted the way the muscles clenched in Applejack’s strong back legs, as though she couldn’t wait to kick something very solid.

+Twilight waved her hooves over her head.
 “Enough about pawns!”
-Twilight shouted, waving her legs in the air.
 She was definitely beginning to regret finding this chess set.
 Once her friends had settled down a bit, she picked up the next piece.
 “Now this is a rook.”

-“It looks like a castle,” Applejack noted, reaching for its matching partner to take a closer look.
+Applejack reached for its matching partner to take a closer look.
+“Looks like a castle.”

 “Well, I guess it is a little castle,” Twilight replied quickly, working hard to stay on topic.
 “So your rook can move any number of squares, but only in a straight line.”